buildo/scriptoni/README.md

 where:

-- the `UV_THREADPOOL_SIZE` trick is a workaround for a known issue with the sass-loader (https://github.com/webpack-contrib/sass-loader/issues/100)
+- the `UV_THREADPOOL_SIZE` trick is a workaround for a known issue with the sass-loader (https://github.com/webpack-contrib/sass-loader/issues/100). *You'll need this only if your project has more than a few `.sass` files*
-- the `-c ./config` points to a directory containing the development and the production configurations.
+- the `-c ./config` points to a directory containing configuration for your project (read more below).

+**config dir (WIP)**

+*This "API" is very work in progress at the moment*

+The config dir for a project should include:
+- a `Config.js` file.
+It should export a tcomb type validating the configuration.
+Currently only `port` is strictly required by scriptoni webpack to work
+- any of `production.json`, `development.json`, `local.json` (all are optional): production and development should be tracked in version control, they are the default/base for `NODE_ENV=production` and `=development`, respectively. `local.json` is inteded to be used for custom, per-developer config tweaks, and should not be tracked.

+See https://github.com/buildo/webseed/tree/master/config for an example/minimal configuration.

+The final config available to the source code is obtained merging `development.json` (`production.json` if `NODE_ENV=production`), `local.json` (which takes precedence) and (with maximum priority) environment variables corresponding to single config keys.

+Environment variables follow this rule: to affect e.g. the `title: t.String` config key, you can provide the `CONFIG_TITLE=title` variable before building using `scriptoni webpack`.

+The virtual 'config' module obtained is available as `import config from 'config'` anywhere in your code base.